D&B Privacy Notice

 Therefore we collect information on businesses and business professionals.
 This is our “Commercial Data” and includes the following examples:

 - Company and business professional contact information, including name, job title, address, phone number, fax number, e-mail address, domain names, and trade associations;

 - Detailed company profiles and statistics, including number of employees and for publicly listed companies only the remuneration of certain officers;

 - Background information regarding company management, such as beneficial ownership/persons of significant control, the educational and career histories of company principals;

 - Company operational histories, including territories, subsidiaries, affiliates, and lines of business;

-- Detailed trade and business credit information, including payment histories and patterns;
+- Detailed trade and business credit information, including banking data, payment histories and patterns;

 - Business information regarding profitability, debts, assets, net worth, and business relationships;

 - Business compliance information from public source government and professional records, media and business publications;